varshitha-punati/DataModelling-SF-Admin/README.md

 - A single tab has its own functionality
 - There are different types of tabs as well
 - standard object tabs,custom object tabs,visualforce tab,lightning tab,web tab

+when the  custom app is deleted it doesn't effect any tab or object created in it when the custom tab deleted the objects associated with it will not gets deleted